}

 Specs: - 802.11b/g/n (up to 150 Mbps) - 2.4 GHz only - TX power: 28 dBm (higher than most adapters) - Native ath9k_htc driver — zero setup required - RP-SMA connector for antenna upgrades

-Why choose this: Best transmit power in its class.
+Why choose this: Best transmit power in its class and broadest kernel compatibility of any adapter on this list.
 Great for long-range 2.4 GHz audits.
 See the full Alfa AWUS036NHA setup guide for step-by-step instructions.

 TP-Link TL-WN722N v1 — Best Budget (Warning: v1 Only!)